hyperdriveguy/OpenGospel/README.md

 ### How does OpenGospel work?
 In reality, OpenGospel is a web browser.
 Offline functionality is achieved by having local HTML files, which OpenGospel reads from.

+### Whoa.
+Alpha.
+It must be super unstable.
+On the contrary.
+It is marked as alpha because OpenGospel is nowhere feature-complete.
+It is however, stable enough for everyday use.

 ### How can I help?
 * Take a look at the Roadmap, and help with goals there.
 * Test OpenGospel on other operating systems.